Nine Reasons to Say Goodbye

 Nine Reasons to Say Goodbye is an album by the rock band A Day in the Life.
-It was released in 2001 and is the only album by the band under the A Day in the Life name before their name change to Hawthorne Heights.
+It was released on Confined Records in 2001 and is the only album by the band before their name change to Hawthorne Heights.
 It features their entire original lineup.

-It was re-released in 2005 by Carbon Copy Media with a second disc that contains songs by 4 other bands who were signed to Carbon Copy Media, plus two other songs by A Day in the Life.
+It was re-released in 2005 by Carbon Copy Media with a second disc that contains songs by four other bands who were signed to Carbon Copy Media, plus two other songs by A Day in the Life.

 The album cover is lead vocalist JT Woodruff taking a selfie in a bathroom mirror.